-We’ve previously mentioned how important the quality of your home network is to your cord cutting success but a great option we haven’t talked about yet is the Powerline Ethernet Adapter.
+We’ve previously mentioned how important the quality of your home network is to receive and watch live Over-the-Air TV signals, but a great option we haven’t talked about yet is the Powerline Ethernet Adapter.

 Many Tablo team members and customers are using this technology to connect their Tablo to their routers which are located in other rooms in the house, or to hardwire HDMI streaming devices like Roku to their home networks.